Null (SQL): When two nulls are equal: grouping, sorting, and some set operations

-The principle that Nulls aren't equal to each other (but rather that the result is Unknown) is effectively violated in the SQL specification for the UNION operator, which does identify nulls with each other.
-Consequently, some set operations in SQL, like union or difference, may produce results not representing sure information, unlike operations involving explicit comparisons with NULL (e.g. those in a WHERE clause discussed above).
-In Codd's 1979 proposal (which was basically adopted by SQL92) this semantic inconsistency is rationalized by arguing that removal of duplicates in set operations happens "at a lower level of detail than equality testing in the evaluation of retrieval operations."
+The principle that Nulls are not equal to each other (but rather that the result is Unknown) is effectively violated in the SQL specification for the UNION operator, which does identify nulls with each other.
+Consequently, some set operations in SQL, such as union and difference, may produce results not representing sure information, unlike operations involving explicit comparisons with NULL (e.g. those in a WHERE clause discussed above).
+In Codd's 1979 proposal (which was adopted by SQL92) this semantic inconsistency is rationalized by arguing that removal of duplicates in set operations happens "at a lower level of detail than equality testing in the evaluation of retrieval operations."

-The SQL standard does not explicitly define a default sort order for Nulls.
+The SQL standard does not explicitly define a default sorting order for Nulls.
 Instead, on conforming systems, Nulls can be sorted before or after all data values by using the NULLS FIRST or NULLS LAST clauses of the ORDER BY list, respectively.
 Not all DBMS vendors implement this functionality, however.
 Vendors who do not implement this functionality may specify different treatments for Null sorting in the DBMS.